why us

 What should I know about recovery after?

-Recovery depends on the treatment performed, but most children experience noticeable relief from pain within 24 to 48 hours.
-Soft foods, rest, and any prescribed medication should be used as directed, and parents should follow up with the office if discomfort persists or worsens.
+Recovery depends on the specific treatment performed, but most children experience noticeable relief from pain within 24 to 48 hours.
+Soft foods, rest, and any prescribed medication should be used as directed, and any post-care will overlap with healing from other procedures completed in the same visit.
+Contact the office if discomfort persists or worsens.